727800350/note/cs/unix_network_programming.md

 Unix network Programming note

-Note: This markdown file also contains other resources, but it is mostly from UNP.

 [Best C/C++ Network Library](http://stackoverflow.com/questions/118945/best-c-c-network-library)
 Aggregated List of Libraries

 - Boost.Asio is really good, though the documentation is scarce.
-- ACE is also good, a bit more mature and has a couple of books to support it.
-- C++ Network Library
-- POCO
-- Qt
-- Raknet
 - ZeroMQ (C++)
-- nanomsg (C Library)
 - Berkeley Sockets
 - libevent
-- Apache APR
-- yield
-- Winsock2(Windows only)
-- wvstreams
-- zeroc
 - libcurl

 [C/C++ Web Server Library?](http://stackoverflow.com/questions/175507/c-c-web-server-library)